Arilex Apartments Travel Lodge

 Family Day – 3rd Monday of February

-Easter – Good Friday & Easter Sunday (varies from year-to-year usually March or April)
+Easter – Good Friday & Easter Sunday (varies from year-to-year - March - May)